Why you should get an electrical inspection before buying a home!!

 This is a close-up of an older cloth 2-wire knob and tube system attached to the outlet.
 The bare copper wire is being used to make to trick the plug-in tester inspectors use.
 This trick will make an old wiring system read as if it were a new 3-wire grounded system.
 It can also increase the chances an unsafe voltage will present when devices are plugged into an outlet wired like this.
 OUCH!

 “BX” or armored cable makes connections to the knob and tube wiring above ceilings and within walls.
-This type of wiring connection to knob and tube was very common and can not easily be seen most of the time.
+This type of wiring connection to knob and tube was very common.
+It can not easily be inspected most of the time.
 Home inspectors will see this but not understand that behind the walls this type of wiring power Knob and Tube.
-In their report they may say "No Knob and Tube was present" but in reality, the home needs a professional electrician to find it.
+The home inspection report said, “No Knob and Tube was present”.
+In reality, the home needs a professional electrician to find it.

 Example of armored cable connecting to the knob and tube wiring above a ceiling.
 This was only visible after starting construction.

-Homes that are more than 70 years old should have the wiring system evaluated by a professional electrician proficient in working in older homes to determine how much of the system needs to be replaced.
-Any wiring over the age of 80 years regardless of the assumed type is obsolete and potentially dangerous.
-These systems should be replaced.
+If a home is more than 70 years old, it is advisable to have a professional electrician proficient in working with older homes evaluate the wiring system to determine the extent of replacement needed.
+Any wiring over 80 years old, regardless of the assumed type, presents potential danger and should be replaced promptly.